-Final Stage
+3.2 Final Stage

-- Completion of a period of at least four years of structured (Initial) Professional Development (IPD), normally after the completion of the academic qualification on which the Interim registration is based.
-Approved sandwich periods may count up to one year of the PD.
-This period of Professional Development will normally be during the early years of employment and practice. - This initial PD period is completed with a Professional Review carried out by the Institution, which then makes the recommendation for Registration.
+- Completion of a period of at least four years of structured Initial Professional Development (IPD), normally after the completion of the academic qualification on which the Interim registration is based.
+Approved sandwich periods may count up to one year of the IPD.
+This period of IPD will normally be during the early years of employment and practice. - This IPD period is completed with a Professional Review carried out by the Institution, which then makes the recommendation for Registration.

-This period of Professional Development is divided into two parts of roughly equal length, the first concentrating on training and the second on progression to responsible employment.
+This period of professional development is divided into two parts of roughly equal length, the first concentrating on training and the second on progression to responsible employment.